cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

 1. Near the end of the text, you should see the line `Set nonce to [generator]`

 ### On Computer
-1. Connect your iDevice to your compjuter
+1. Connect your iDevice to your computer
 1. Make sure that your computer is trusted by your device
     - Optionally, you can create a full backup of your device through iTunes or Finder
 1. Open FutureRestoreGUI on your computer